ekatralis/PyKLU/README.md

 ```

 ## Licensing
+© 2015-2025 CERN.
+Created by Evangelos Katralis (evangelos.katralis@cern.ch).
+This library is an extension of the [PyKLU](https://github.com/PyCOMPLETE/PyKLU) library developed by Giovanni Iadarola (giovanni.iadarola@cern.ch) as a part of the PyCOMPLETE project.

 PyKLU is licensed under the GNU Lesser General Public License v2.1 (LGPL-2.1) (see `LICENSE`).
 This project includes the KLU sparse solver from SuiteSparse, distributed under the GNU LGPL v2.1 (or later) with a static-linking exception.